DD2480-Group22-2025/toga-docs/README.md

 URL: https://github.com/beeware/toga/issues/1814

 This issue is to make sure that the font size keywords (`xx-small`, `x-small`, `small`, `medium`, `large`, `x-large`, `xx-large`, `smaller`) can be used to make it easier to create text among the 5 different backends.
-There are 5 architectures supported: Android, IOS, Windows, Cocoa, and GTK.
+There are 5 architectures supported: Android, iOS, Windows, Cocoa, and GTK.
 These changes also need to be compatible with the testing infrastructure already in place.

 ## Requirements for the new feature or requirements affected by functionality being refactored
 | Requirements | ID | Description | Linked requirement |